Josh Henderson: Personal life

-Henderson dated singer Ashlee Simpson from 2002 to 2003, former reality show participant Kendal Sheppard from 2006 to 2007, actress Brittany Snow from 2007 to 2008, and television personality Andrea Boehlke from 2013 to 2016.
+Henderson dated singer Ashlee Simpson from 2002 to 2003, former reality show participant Kendal Sheppard from 2006 to 2007, and television personality Andrea Boehlke from 2013 to 2016.
+Sheppard maintains that Henderson is the father of her first born son and claimed in 2008 that Henderson was denying paternity or responsibility.

 Legal issues

-On December 12, 2018, LA police arrested Henderson on suspicion of having broken into his neighbor's house earlier that day.
+On December 12, 2018, Los Angeles police arrested Henderson on suspicion of having broken into his neighbor's house earlier that day.
 The neighbors allegedly identified Henderson with two other men on surveillance footage taken during the reported crime.
 TMZ reported that Henderson had an airtight alibi for the night of the robbery at his neighbor's home, as he provided security footage that allegedly shows he never left his apartment.
 On December 19, 2018, the LAPD dropped charges against Henderson due to insufficient evidence.